-Our Board met five times between January 1, 2018 and December 31, 2018.
-All directors attended at least 75% of the aggregate of the meetings of the Board and of the committees on which they served and which were held during the period for which they were directors or committee members.
-In addition, the directors often communicate informally to discuss our affairs and, when appropriate, take formal action by written consent, in accordance with our charter and bylaws and Delaware law.
+Our Board met eleven times between January 1, 2019 and December 31, 2019.
+All directors serving during 2019 attended at least 75% of the aggregate of the meetings of the Board and of the committees on which they served and which were held during the period for which they were directors or committee members.
+In addition, the directors often communicate informally to discuss our affairs and, when appropriate, take formal action by written consent, in accordance with our charter and Bylaws and Delaware law.